-USF was listed as a Tier One National University in the 2017 U.S. News & World Report, was tied for 2nd in undergraduate student ethnic diversity, and was tied for 11th in the percentage of international students, among 280 national universities.
+USF was listed as a Tier One National University in the 2021 U.S. News & World Report, was ranked 4th in student diversity, and was among best colleges for veterans.

 Stephen A. Privett, S.J., Chancellor, was named to the CEO Hall of Fame by the San Francisco Business Times, for his leadership in growing and guiding USF’s success while serving as the university’s president from 2000 to 2014.

 Vice Provost and Chief Diversity Officer Mary Wardell was named by the San Francisco Business Times to its 2017 list of the Bay Area's most influential women in business.